ebzzry/ebzzry.github.io/src/quotes.md

 * "They that can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety."
   -- Benjamin Franklin

+* "Go to the edge of the cliff and jump off.
+Build your wings on the way down."
+  -- Ray Bradbury